davsclaus/camel-riders-in-the-cloud/README.md

     cd swarm
     mvn install

-If the build is success you can deploy to Kubernetes using:
+If the build is success you can deploy to OpenShift using:

     mvn fabric8:deploy